joemarron/personal-finance-pipeline/README.md

 ![airflow_png](https://github.com/joemarron/personal-finance-pipeline/blob/main/misc/AF_DAG.png)

 ## Power BI Report
-The below shows a version of the Power BI report created to track both current month expenditure against budgets and overall net worth, **with fabricated data**.
+The below shows a version of the Power BI report created to track both current month expenditure against given budgeted categories and overall net worth, **with fabricated data**.

 ![airflow_png](https://github.com/joemarron/personal-finance-pipeline/blob/main/misc/POWERBI_DASHBOARD_EXAMPLE.png)

+### FURTHER WORK
+In the future, I will implement a data warehousing solution to provide more in depth analytics and track progress against financial targets.
+I will also incorporate an automated email that can be sent to us each morning when the DAG run completes, which summarises budgets remaining and suggests how to spread remaining budgeted amounts.